Nueve (Mexican TV network): History

 The roots of Nueve go back to the foundation of Televisión Independiente de México, the first serious contender to Telesistema Mexicano.
 In 1973, the two companies merged to form Televisión Vía Satélite, better known as Televisa (now known as TelevisaUnivision Mexico).

 After years of broadcasting primarily cultural programs, channel 9 in Mexico City returned to commercial programming in the mid-1990s, under the name Galavisión.
-This Galavisión was unrelated to the American cable channel of the same name.
+This Galavisión was unrelated to the American cable channel of the same name, also owned by TelevisaUnivision.

-In April 2013, Galavisión changed its name to Gala TV.
+On 15 April 2013, Galavisión changed its name to Gala TV.

-Gala TV programs were traditionally carried on a number of Televisa-affiliated local stations.
+Gala TV programs were traditionally carried out at a number of Televisa-affiliated local stations.
 In 2017, Televisa ended a significant number of these partnerships and began multiplexing Gala TV on various Canal 5 transmitters in larger markets.

-On July 9, 2018, the network relaunched as Nueve, with a new programming lineup.
+On 9 July 2018, the network relaunched as Nueve, with a new programming lineup.
 The branding reflects the fact that its Mexico City station XEQ-TDT and most of its retransmitters broadcast on virtual channel 9.

 Programming

 The Nueve schedule features mainly reruns of major Mexican telenovelas, reruns of TelevisaUnivision Mexico series, as well as soccer and lucha libre and old Mexican movies.
-On March 18, 2008, it was announced that an agreement was made between Televisa and NBCUniversal that Galavisión would broadcast Telemundo programs on Galavisión as well as on selected channels of SKY México and Cablevision beginning in April 2008.
+On 18 March 2008, it was announced that an agreement was made between Televisa and NBCUniversal that Galavisión would broadcast Telemundo programs on Galavisión as well as on selected channels of SKY México and Cablevision beginning in April 2008.

 As part of the Nueve relaunch, Televisa signed deals with Discovery and National Geographic to air their content.
 The relaunch also included a new entertainment program, Intrusos, hosted by entertainment journalist Juan José Origel.